MozeBaltyk/Rkub/README.md

 -e package_name="rke2_rancher_longhorn.zst"        # Name of the package, by default rke2_rancher_longhorn.zst -u admin -Kk                                       # Other Ansible Arguments (like -vvv)
 ```

-Count 30G of free space in your build directory (17G for download + 7G for the zst package).

 3. Push your package to first controler:
 ```sh